MacPiper/tibber2mqtt/README.md

 You have trouble getting started?
 Something does not work as expected?
 You have some suggestions or thoughts?
 Please let me know.

-Feel free to open an issue here on github or contact me on reddit: [3lr1ng0](https://www.reddit.com/user/3lr1ng0).
+Feel free to open an issue here on github or contact me through email  [46072226+MacPiper@users.noreply.github.com](mailto:46072226+MacPiper@users.noreply.github.com)